dakiri/kafka-connect-splunk/README.md

 ## Prepare the configuration

-A persistent volume can be bind to /opt/splunk-kafka-connect/config
+A persistent volume can be bind to /opt/splunk-kafka-connect/config defaut on the docker-compose is map to ./mount/config

-Must contain :
+Must contain the configuration : connect-distributed.properties

-- the start script start.sh which responsible for :
-   + edit /etc/hosts in case of hosting the kafka container and the broker on the same machine
-   + launching the connector service

-- the configuration like connect-distributed-quickstart.properties

-In this file edit the parameter bootstrap.servers to match your server url.
+In this file edit the parameter bootstrap.servers to match your(s) server(s) url.

 ## Run

 Use makefile to start container via docker-compose

-run up:          Run container in console mode
+run or up:          Run container in console mode
 daemon:             Run container in daemon mode
 restart:            Restart the daemon
 stop:               Stop container
 shell bash:         Launch shell in container

+## Log

+Logs of the connector and supervisor are put in /var/log/supervisor (can be mount)

+Logrotate applied a compression and rotation for 14 days

 ## Using the connector